top of page

 • Producing binaural recordings that leverage familiar 2-channel stereo production techniques (such as stereo flanger or chorus effects), or apply externalization processing to selected tracks or stems in a stereo mix (e.g. a vocal track).

-• Virtual meeting and augmented or virtual reality experiences, combining the proposed externalization processing scheme with head tracking and HRTF individualization.
+• Virtual meeting and augmented or virtual reality experiences, combining the proposed externalization processing scheme with head tracking and HRTF personalization.

 ©2024 Christopher Landschoot